What Is IEC 62304? Compliance Tips For Medical Device Software Developers

 Part 8 — Software Configuration Management Process

-Part 8 of IEC 62304 describes processes for software configuration management.
+Part 8 of the safety standard describes processes for software configuration management.

 - 8.1: Configuration identification.